JigXi-13/GoogleDriveRiskScanner/README.md

 2. **Instructions:**
    1. Clone the repository to your local machine.
-   2. Create a `.env` file in the root directory of the project.
+   2. Create a `.env` file in the backend directory of the project.
    3. Add the above configuration details to the `.env` file.
    4. Install the necessary dependencies by running `npm install`.
    5. Start the server by running `npm start`.